thanasibakis/material-you-utilities/README.md

 #### Notes

 - The specification calls for the tooltip to appear and the handle to narrow when the slider is focused or pressed, but not hovered.
-The Home Assistant slider shows the tooltip on hover, and it is difficutl to disable this behavior without breaking the tooltip and slider narrowing altogether.
+The Home Assistant slider shows the tooltip on hover, and it is difficult to disable this behavior without breaking the tooltip and slider narrowing altogether.
 So instead the tooltip appears and handle narrows on hover.
 - Home Assistant actually has its own implementation of a Material Design 3 slider, but it is only used for the card configuration layout grid size picker.
 The styles of this slider have been slightly modified to use theme colors, to modify the tooltip size, and to narrow the handle when pressed or focused.

 ## Pop-ups